hilmanski/onebitedev-hugo-old/content/posts/nested-multiple-condition-on-reactjs.md

 series: [""]
 draft: false
 ---
-How to have a multiple if else condition in ReactJS template that depends on multiple set state variable or just in general.
+How to have a multiple if else condition in ReactJS template?
+It can depend on multiple `state variable` or any value in general.

 ```
 {